 - For further advice on signing up read the trouble-shooting section below because you can email us requesting to join and we can add you manually.

-If you still have difficulties getting signed up please email Dan Ah-Thion, PSNC’s Community Pharmacy IT Lead.
+Trouble-shooting sign-up issues: If you experience difficulties signing up, please email Dan Ah-Thion, PSNC’s Community Pharmacy IT Lead.

 Q. I cannot see my emails relating to this group?